AZA Antelope & Giraffe TAG

 To most effectively pursue the TAG’s goals, the Steering Committee of the Antelope and Giraffe TAG partners with a team of Advisors who assist with the management, research and conservation efforts of the TAG.
 Eight advisors currently work with the Antelope and Giraffe TAG to counsel TAG participants and Program Leaders on matters related to their fields of expertise as they relate to antelope, pronghorn, giraffe and okapi: Education, Marketing, Nutrition, Reproduction, Research and Veterinary Medicine.

-Leanne White, Greenville Zoo: Education Co-Advisor
+Leanne White, Jacksonville Zoo: Education Co-Advisor

 Steve Monfort, PhD, National Zoological Park-SCBI: Research Advisor

-Erin Kendrick, National Zoo: Nutrition Advisor
+Erin Kendrick, Smithsonian National Zoo: Nutrition Advisor

 Linda Penfold, PhD, SEZARC: Reproduction Advisor